Inside a 2D Animation Studio: How the Animation Production Process Works

 Leon!
 Animations lion in video player window with subtitles

-Before our illustrators spend hours creating polished scenes, we need to know if the timing actually works.
-An illustration might look perfect on paper, but if the corresponding voiceover line only takes one second to say, does that image have enough time to register?
-Or does everything feel rushed and off?
+Before our illustrators spend hours creating polished scenes, we need to know whether the timing actually works.
+An illustration might look exactly right on paper, but if the corresponding voiceover line takes only one second to say, does that image have enough time to register?
+Or does everything feel rushed?

-If something feels rushed or drags?
-We catch it now, before wasting time illustrating scenes that won't work at the actual speed of human speech.
+If something feels rushed or drags, we catch it now, before anyone has spent time illustrating scenes that will not work at the actual speed of human speech.
+It’s a cheap fix at this stage.
+Later, it is an expensive one.

 Storyboard and film clapperboard with pencil illustration

-Now our illustration team takes those tested ideas and refines them into polished, brand-aligned artwork.
+With timing confirmed, our illustration team takes the tested references and develops them into polished, brand-aligned artwork.

-Compare the illustration style we created for Trust for London versus IOM versus British Heart Foundation versus the Guy's & St Thomas' Hospital.
-They look completely different because each one reflects that client's unique branding and the specific needs of their project.
+Compare the illustration style we developed for Trust for London versus IOM versus British Heart Foundation versus Guy’s and St Thomas’.
+They look completely different, because each one reflects that client’s specific identity and the needs of their project.

-This flexibility matters enormously for nonprofits and charities.
-Your animation should feel like it belongs to you, not like it came from a studio template.
+This matters particularly for charities and nonprofits.
+Your animation should feel like it belongs to you, not like it came off a ‘cookie cutter’ production line.
+Many organisations specifically look for charity animation studios that understand this balance.

 Leon!
 Animations lion with podcast microphone and social media icons